-[Note: The trend is similar at the adjacent Big Bay State Park; the number of visitors increased 22.2% between 2019 (5,959 nights) and 2022 (7,282 nights).
+[Note: The trend is similar at the adjacent Big Bay State Park; the number of visitors increased 22.2% between 2019 (5,959 nights) and 2023 (7,284 nights).
 As at the Town Park, however, overnight use at the State Park seems to have peaked in 2021 (7,547 nights).]

-The Town conducted an engineering study in 2023 at Big Bay Town Park to examine the feasibility of replacing the existing stairway and bridge to the lagoon, beach and lake; the study suggested four options for ADAcompliant access for visitors.
+The Town conducted an engineering study in 2023 at Big Bay Town Park to examine the feasibility of replacing the existing stairway and bridge to the lagoon, beach and lake; the study suggested four options for ADA-compliant access for visitors.
+That plan is seeking funding.